wp-plugins/microblog-poster/readme.txt

 **MicroblogPoster** is simply an intermediary between your blog and your own social network accounts.
 You'll never see "posted by MicroblogPoster" in your updates, you'll see "posted by your own App name" or simply "by API".

-Additional features are available with the [Pro Add-on](http://efficientscripts.com/microblogposterpro "MicroblogPoster's Pro Add-on Page").
+Additional features are available with the [Pro / Enterprise Add-on](http://efficientscripts.com/microblogposteraddons "MicroblogPoster's Add-ons Page").

 **MicroblogPoster** in few words: